 If these questions aren’t scored, then why are in the math section?
 Great question!

-The previous version of the TEAS, the TEAS V, had scored questions on these concepts.
+An older version of the TEAS had scored questions on these concepts.
 The test makers removed these concepts from the official study manual for the current version of the test, but the test makers still have them sitting around… waiting to make your palms sweaty and your head spin.

 By the way, the math section has 4 unscored questions.
 The unscored questions are folded into all the questions—you can’t be 100 percent sure what is scored or not.

 But!
-Most of my student love learning what is likely not a scored question.
+Most of my TEAS Prep Program student love learning what is likely not a scored question.
 This helps you stay calm when you see some random hard math question…especially if you are feeling time pressure and starting to stress.

 So how do you solve these types of questions on the TEAS?
 Let’s talk about that next!

 ATI TEAS Math Review: Algebra Tip #2

 Learn the 3 main tools you’ll need to use to answer these questions quickly and easily.

 Typically, you can use three different tools: